 In that case, repeat watering until the soil is fully saturated.
 Also leave the water in the saucer for about 30 minutes so the soil has a chance to absorb it.
 After 30 minutes, spill the excess water from the saucer.

 Make sure that the soil dries out in about 7-10 days maximum.
-If that is not the case, increase the amount of light, switch to a more porous potting mix or move the aloe to a terracotta pot.
+If that is not the case, increase the amount of light, switch to a more porous potting mix (for succulents and cacti) or move the aloe to a terracotta pot.

 Cut Aloe leaf, Ingold Franziska, Pixabay